allebone/help.omni.af.mil/docs/Mobile/FAQ.md

 #### Q: What do I do if my case or screen cracks/breaks?

 **A:** If your case is broken or cracked, please bring it back to us and we will issue you a new one.
-Please do not throw them away.
-The same goes for if you screen is cracked.
+Please do not throw them away (we get them replaced under warranty).
+The same goes for cracked screen.
 Please bring it in to us as soon as you notice the cracked screen so we can fix it before it gets worse.
+We'll probably issue you a repalcment on the spot and take your broken device in for repairs.

 ---

-#### Q: If I am PCSing to another 55th Wing detachment, do I turn in my EFB?
+#### Q: If I am PCSing to another 55th Wing unit, do I need to turn in my EFB?

-**A:** No. You will take you EFB with you.
+**A:** Probably not.
+Come see us when you outprocess.

 ---

-#### Q: What do I do if I misplaced my EFB?
+#### Q: What if my device is misplaced or stolen?

-**A:** Call us immeditely!
+**A:** Call us or come in immeditely!
+We can locate or lock the device via Wi-Fi and start the process of getting the deive replaced.

 ---